-The highlight of this part of the hike was undoubtedly looking back every 15/20 minutes and admiring the view as we got higher and higher.
+The highlight of this part of the hike was looking back every 15/20 minutes and admiring the view as we got higher and higher.

 When we reached the halfway point I was amazed to see a small barbecue set up by some locals.
 Every single mini-business opportunity in this country is covered.
-These guys trek 1500 metres up the mountain every single day to cook and sell the most basic goods, all just to make a living.
+These guys trek 1500 metres up the mountain every day to cook and sell the most basic goods, all to make a living.
 I take my hat off to them.

 The Second Half